Frequently Asked Questions

 It's difficult to train up children to be readers of Great Literature on a diet of easy books.
 It's even more difficult if books have to compete with TV and video games for a child's attention.
 An understanding and appreciation for challenging books begins with early exposure to well-written literature that uses rich literature and demands something of the child's mind.
 An accurate definition of "living books" is imperative, as well the use of narration to help the child's mind work with the material, and teach him how to pull knowledge from books.

-Read Wendi Capehart's blog post, "What if we just do not enjoy that book?" at this link.
+Read Wendi Capehart's blog post, "What if we just do not enjoy that book?" archived at this link.
 Also, read Wendi's post about how "not reading challenging books surely will result in a stultified mind."
-That post is here.
+That post is archived here.
+Her post on Imagination and the Mind's Eye is also helpful.

 Read Colleen Manning's article about how "Living Books" are defined in a CM education.
 Also, there is more great discussion on this topic at this link as well as Wendi's thoughts on the benefits of words vs pictures in education at this link.